 Note that~\eqref{eq:mik:ilp} and~\eqref{eq:mik:lpeps} have the same feasible region and their objective functions only differ by the factor~$(1-\eps)$.
 This implies that

-Because of the relation between~~$v_{\text{LP}}$ and~$r^*$ it suffices to find a feasible solution for~\eqref{eq:mik:ilp} with objective function value close to~$r^*$ in order to prove the lemma.
+Because of this relation between~$v_{\text{LP}}$ and~$r^*$ it suffices to find a feasible solution for~\eqref{eq:mik:ilp} with objective function value close to~$r^*$ in order to prove the lemma.

-To this end, let~$\configs_r$ be the configurations that correspond to the inequalities added by the Ellipsoid method while solving~(D$_r$) for~$r = \frac{r^*}{1+\eps}$.
-Consider the problems~\eqref{eq:mik:ilp} and~\eqref{eq:mik:dual:app} restricted to the variables~$y_c$ for~$c \in \configs_r$ and to the constraints for~$c \in \configs_r$, respectively, and denote these restricted LPs by~(P$'$) and~(D$'$).
+To this end, let~$\configs_r$ be the configurations that correspond to the inequalities added by the Ellipsoid Method while solving~(D$_r$) for~$r = \frac{r^*}{1+\eps}$.
+Consider the problems~\eqref{eq:mik:ilp} and~\eqref{eq:mik:dual:app} restricted to the variables~$y_c$, for~$c \in \configs_r$, and to the constraints corresponding to~$c \in \configs_r$, respectively, and denote these restricted LPs by~(P$'$) and~(D$'$).
 Let~$v'$ and~$v_D'$ be their respective optimal values.

-It holds that~$v_D' > r$ as the Ellipsoid method also returns infeasibility for~(D$'$) when run on~(D$'$) extended by the objective function constraint for~$r$.
-As~$y=0$ is feasible for~(P$'$) and~$\alpha = 0$,~$\beta = \max_{c \in \configs_r} v_c$, and~$\gamma = 0$ are feasible for~(D$'$), their objective function values coincide, i.e.,~$v' = v_D' > r $.
-Since~(P$'$) only has few variables, an optimal solution for (P$'$) can be found fast.
-Clearly, this solution is also feasible for~\eqref{eq:mik:ilp} and achieves an objective function value
+It holds that~$v_D' > r$ as the Ellipsoid Method also returns infeasibility for~(D$'$) when run on~(D$'$) extended by the objective function constraint for~$r$.
+As~$y=0$ is feasible for~(P$'$) and~$\alpha = 0$,~$\beta = \max_{c \in \configs_r} v_c$, and~$\gamma = 0$ are feasible for~(D$'$), their objective function values coincide by strong duality, i.e.,~$v' = v_D' > r $.
+If we have an optimal solution to~(P$'$), then this solution is also feasible for~\eqref{eq:mik:ilp} and achieves an objective function value

 where we used Equation~\eqref{eq:mik:v*<=r*} for the last inequality.